 “High Critics, Low Arts,” Moving Words: Re-Writing Dance edited by Gay Morris, Routledge, 1996.

 “Bearing Witness: Anna Deavere Smith from Community to Theatre to Mass Culture,” in A Sourcebook of Feminist Theatre and Performance, edited by Carol Martin, 1996.

 She is the General Editor of the book series “In Performance” published by Seagull Books, distributed by The University of Chicago Press.

 Recent anthologies published: Citizens of Tokyo: Six Plays by Oriza Hirata edited by Cody Poulton (2019); Everything and Other Texts from Germany edited by Matt Cornish (2019).
 Stories Under Occupation and Other Plays (2019) edited by Samer Al-Saber and Gary English; The Intricate Art of Actually Caring and Other New Zealand Plays with an Introduction and edited by Sharon Mazer (2018); I Love XXX and Other Plays of Meng Jinghui with an Introduction and edited by Claire Conceison (2017); Unofficial Rolexana and Other Plays of Özen Yula edited by Seçil Reel with an Introduction by Marvin Carlson (2017).
 Tahrir Tales: Plays from the Egyptian Revolution edited by Mohammed Albakry and Rebecca Maggor with an Introduction by Nehad Salaiha (2016); How to Explain the History of Communism to Mental Patients and Other Plays Matei Visniéc (2015); Rechnitz; The Merchant's Contracts

 Areas of Research/Interest

-Theatre of the real; contemporary live performance, objects on stage; and performance theory.
+Theatre of the real; contemporary live performance, objects on stage; and house museums.

 Honors and Awards